 Virginia's license exemptions also tend to be broader than surrounding states (Figure 2-6).
 Virginia's exemptions for children of landowners, in contrast with other states, place no conditions on the type of land or age of the child.
-Other states typically do place certain conditions on the exemption.
-For example, in Delaware, the landowner's land must be at least 20 acres of farmland, and in Maryland, the children must be under age 16.
+Other states typically place certain conditions on the exemption.
+For example, in Delaware, the landowner's property must be at least 20 acres of farmland, and in Maryland, the children must be under age 16.
 Virginia does not include such stipulations in the state's license exemption language.

-Appendix F includes detailed information about Virginia's license exemptions and how those in other states compare.
+Appendix F includes detailed information about Virginia's license exemptions and how those compare with other states.